kendrick-k/symfony-debug-toolbar-git/README.md

 ### Get the latest git commit into Symfony debug toolbar

+And visualize quickly the latest commit into your repository by clicking on the **Commit ID**.

 ![SymfonyDebugToolbarGit](SymfonyDebugToolbarGit.png "SymfonyDebugToolbarGit")

-Since release 1.3 : no icon (better integration for Symfony 2.8)
+Since release 1.4 : no icon (better integration for Symfony 2.8)

 ![SymfonyDebugToolbarGit2.8](symfony_toolbar_2-8.jpg "SymfonyDebugToolbarGit2.8")

 Information displayed :

 + **Branch** : active branch
-+ **Time since last commit** : total time in minutes + seconds since last commit at page generation
++ **Time since last commit** : time since last commit at page generation

+1. less than one hour : minutes + seconds | colored in green, then in red :
+2. more than one hour : hour(s)
+3. more than 24h : count in days
+4. more than 1 month : count in months

 Useful for local development but also for a continuous integration (CI) process on a development server.